-MUSC 1010 - MUSIC APPRECIATION (3/0/3)
+MUSC 1010 - MUSIC APPRECIATION (3-0-3)

 An introductory survey course covering principal musical styles and literature.
 Students will have reading assignments as well as music listening assignments and an individual music project.
-MUSC 101M is equivalent to this course.
+MUSC 101M and MUSC 101 are equivalent to this course.
 (500902)

-MUSC 2010 - INTRODUCTION TO ROCK MUSIC (3/0/3)
+MUSC 2010 - INTRODUCTION TO ROCK MUSIC (3-0-3)

 Prerequisite: Completion of all developmental courses.
 This is a survey course that traces the roots of rock 'n roll from its origins in blues and rock 'a billy to present day styles.
 The course will also look at the cultural, economic, and social influences that shaped this American musical genre.
 Students will have music listening assignments and an individual music project.
-This course satisfies the requirement for a humanities or fine arts elective.
+MUSC 201M and MUSC 201 are equivalent to this course.
 (500902)